surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

 # Baconpauls next sprints

-- Next THreading Sprint
+- Next Threading Sprint
-   - audio <-> serialization
-     - start with audio -> client voice count
+   - The non-leak client side model and synchronizing it
+   - Factoring into appropriate granularity of objects
+   - the "current" state in the serializer for the views
+   - True/False readonly traits percolate by having template<bool T> scxt_traits (maybe)
+- Final Threading Sprint
   - Throw guards in the right spots
   - non-fiction novel
-- True/False readonly traits percolate by having template<bool T> scxt_traits
-- IsClientConnected behavior?
-- NEXT branch readme and CLI from clap-info
 - Voice Design for real and zone level modulators
     - Lifecycle with GATED FINISHED CLEANUP etc
     - AEG/FEG